ming0352/ISSL-lab-3D-classification-project/README.md

 ```

 ## 2.3 Wandb
-If you want to record training information, you can edit ./configs/config.yaml file by setting your wandb username
+If you want to record training information, you can edit yaml file by setting your wandb username

 ```
-#config.yaml
+#configs\HERBS_config.yaml
+#configs\ssl_config.yaml
 use_wandb: True
 wandb_entity: <your wandb username>
 ```

 ## 2.4 Save Model
 The model will save in ./records folder